 The applicant proposes rezoning the property from OCM (50) to CRMU-X to secure additional density.
-Additionally, the project proposed adding a sixth story to the existing structure and increasing the height of the building to 65 feet; this proposal requires a Master Plan Amendment due to the project's noncomplying use.
+Additionally, the project proposed adding a sixth story to the existing

 In compliance with the City's Procedures Regarding Affordable Housing Contributions, through which the project is seeking density beyond that recommended in the underlying SAP, the project will provide 10% of the increase in residential development as CAUs affordable at 60% AMI.
 Based on the increase in density through rezoning, the project is required to provide two units.